flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 is a symlink.

-### manifest-has-bundled-extension
+### appid-unprefixed-bundled-extension-extension_id

-The Flatpak manifest uses a [bundled extension](https://docs.flatpak.org/en/latest/extension.html#bundled-extensions).
+The Flatpak manifest has a [bundled extension](https://docs.flatpak.org/en/latest/extension.html#bundled-extensions) whose extension ID does not start with the parent app-id.
-Bundled extensions needs to be manually approved through exceptions.

 ### manifest-unknown-properties